CCPI Europe confirmed as EMPRESS partner

 The type B: Platinum 30% Rhodium v.
 Platinum 6% Rhodium

-All three of these combinations have internationally agreed emf output tables documented in IEC 60584-1 2013.
+All three of these combinations have internationally agreed on emf output tables documented in IEC 60584-1 2013.

-Most of the work done on optimising Pt-Rh thermocouple performance to date was conducted in the early to mid-twentieth century and this sub-project will provide the information required to not only determine the stability of the established favourite Pt-Rh combinations at high temperature, but to also determined the optimum combination for use at high temperatures.
-In addition it could potentially allow a combination to be developed that extends the maximum operational temperature range for Pt-Rh thermocouple combinations.
+Most of the work done on optimising Pt-Rh thermocouple performance to date was conducted in the early to mid-twentieth century and this sub-project will provide the information required to not only determine the stability of the established favourite Pt-Rh combinations at high temperature but to also determined the optimum combination for use at high temperatures.
+In addition, it could potentially allow a combination to be developed that extends the maximum operating temperature range for Pt-Rh thermocouple combinations.